 The money raised through this Walkathon will support the St John’s Campus partnership with the schools on Siassi Island in Papua New Guinea.
-For more information, click to download a brochure about the Walkathon.
+Click for more information about the Walkathon.

-Please download your child’s sponsorship form attached to this article and start collecting money.
-Once you have collected your sponsorship donations, please bring your money into school between Monday, 25 March and Monday, 9 April.
-We will be tallying the money raised during this time so you can see how much money we raise.
-This tally will be displayed in the JP Hall, the Hall and the Red Shed.
+Please download your child’s sponsorship notice form attached to this article and start collecting sponsorship money now.
+Once you have collected your sponsorship donations, please bring your money in to school between Monday, 25 March and Monday, 9 April.
+We will be tallying the money raised during this time so you can see how much money we raise overall as a school.
+This tally will be displayed in the JP Hall, Hall and the Red Shed.

 Thank you for your continued support of this exciting and enriching event.

-If you have any questions, please do not hesitate to contact me at school.
+If you have any questions, please do not hesitate to contact me here at school.

-On behalf of St John’s Campus Siassi Team
+On behalf of the St John’s Campus Siassi Team

 - Siassi Partnership 2019 Walkathon